openspim/openspim.github.io/x-openspim_alignment.md

 </figcaption>
 </figure>

-## 3. Fine align the created light-sheet on the sample
+## 3. Fine alignment of the created light-sheet on the sample